SuperOfficeDocs/superoffice-docs/docs/onsite/web-client/background-computing-and-batch-processing.md

 ## Batch Event Server Plugin and the Batch Service

-Out of the box, 6.web version 6.3 comes with two SEM plug-ins; the SoInvitation and SoBatchServer plug-ins.
+Out of the box, SuperOffice web version 6.3 comes with two SEM plug-ins; the SoInvitation and SoBatchServer plug-ins.
 The actual name for the SoBatchServer plug-in is SoBatchServerEventPlugin, but for the remainder of this article, I'll refer to it simply as SBS.

 SBS itself is based on a plug-in model.
 SBS comes out of the box with 3 standard plug-ins; Mail Merge, Reports, and Mail Cache Update.
 As you can imagine, each is designed to do what their names indicate: one to conduct mail merges, one for generating reports, and one to check for new emails, respectively.
 The best part about batch processing is that it too is an extensibility point.